Parliamentary.ai

 Description

-The bill mandates the independence of the professional certifying death from the transplant team.
+• The professional certifying death must be independent from the transplant team.

-Kidney removal is solely for transplantation, excluding research purposes not already permitted under the Human Tissue Act 2004, and prohibiting human-animal transplantation.
+• Kidney removal is only permitted for transplantation, not research (unless as per the Human Tissue Act 2004).

-The bill amends the Human Tissue Act 2004 to include kidney removal for transplantation as a purpose not requiring consent from deceased persons.
+The bill also makes a consequential amendment to the Human Tissue Act 2004 to include the removal of kidneys for transplantation as a purpose not requiring consent from deceased persons.

 Government Spending

-The bill doesn't directly specify government spending figures.
-The impact on government spending is likely indirect and related to the costs associated with administering the new regulations and the potential reduction in healthcare costs from successful transplants.
+The bill doesn't directly specify any government spending figures.
+The impact on government spending is likely indirect, potentially relating to administrative costs associated with the implementation and oversight of the new legislation and associated increases in transplantation numbers.

 Groups Affected